AnuragBambardekar/Mp4-to-Mp3-Converter-with-Kubernetes-and-Python/README.md

 - Create a docker repository on DockerHub (hub.docker.com)

-- Tag the Docker Image
+- Tag the Docker Image (Image ID is the text attached to sha256:{...})
 ```cmd
 docker tag <image_id> anuragb98/auth:latest
 ```